top of page

 Learn more about Benjamin

-Korean-American baritone Benjamin Ferriby is a recent recipient of the Margot Fassler Prize in the Performance of Sacred Music (Yale University, 2022).
-He began playing piano by ear at the age of three, less than a year after he had arrived in the United States from Ulsan, South Korea.
-This early affinity for music was nurtured during his time at the Saint Thomas Choir School in New York, NY, where he enrolled at the age of nine.
-It was during this time that he began to foster a deep admiration for the choral repertoire, performing daily with the internationally renowned Saint Thomas Choir of Men and Boys, then under the music direction of John Scott, at Saint Thomas Church, Fifth Avenue.
+Korean-American bass Benjamin Ferriby is a recipient of the Margot Fassler Prize in the Performance of Sacred Music (Yale University, 2022).
+He began playing piano by ear at the age of three, less than a year after he had arrived in the United States from Ulsan, South Korea, and enrolled in private study shortly thereafter.
+This early affinity for music was nurtured throughout his time at the Saint Thomas Choir School in New York, NY, where he enrolled at the age of nine.
+It was during this time that he began to foster a deep admiration for vocal repertoire, performing daily with the internationally renowned Saint Thomas Choir of Men and Boys, then under the music direction of John Scott, at Saint Thomas Church, Fifth Avenue.

-Benjamin holds an MM from Yale University, where he studied voice with James Taylor, and a BM from DePauw University, where he studied voice with Kerry Lee Jennings and Italian Cultural Studies with Francesca Seaman.
-Currently residing in New Haven, CT, he can be heard on the Hyperion and Resonus labels.
+Benjamin holds an MM from Yale University, where he studied voice with James Taylor and performed in masterclasses with Masaaki Suzuki, Nic McGegan, and Roderick Williams; a BM from DePauw University, where he studied voice with Kerry Lee Jennings and Italian Cultural Studies with Francesca Seaman; and has trained at the Tanglewood Institute.
+He can be heard on the Hyperion and Resonus labels.

 bottom of page